okgnae/Kafka/README.md

 Broker ID: 3

 There are broker personality configurations.
-Throughout the guide I will high light broker personality configurations in green
+Throughout the guide I will try to consistently annotate it with ${} symbols